Ari Horesh's profile picture on EnterMedSchool

 SectionNumber of QuestionsNotes

-Logical Reasoning10There are many resources available to help you prepare for the critical thinking questions on the IMAT exam.
+Logical Reasoning7There are many resources available to help you prepare for the critical thinking questions on the IMAT exam.

-Math/Physics10* (combined)The math and physics sections are becoming more challenging with each passing year.
+Math/Physics13 (combined)The math and physics sections are becoming more challenging with each passing year.
+There are more questions now then there used to be.

 IMAT Logic and General Knowledge